-No adjustments in cost from the June 2019 Consulting Engineers Report.
+No adjustments in cost or schedule from the October 2019 Consulting Engineers Report.

 2.3.2 I-55 to Army Trail Road - Mill, Patch and Overlay

 Project Description: Second rehabilitation of the original I-355 pavement between I-55 and Army Trail Road.